makenai/automate-js/notes.md

 - Maximum disc radius looks about 38mm (top-most disc)
 - Minimum disc radius looks about 12mm (bottom-most disc)
 - Disc thickness is 2mm

+## Random thoughts

+- You can move rapidly from left to right or bottom to top by introducing a sheer cliff and letting the spring snap back.
+This might be handy for kind of compressing a rapid movement.